 ‘You are not to be called “teacher”, for you have one Teacher, and you are all brothers.’

 What is Augustine’s solution to this paradox?
+What extra ingredient does he think there is in learning?

 Evaluate Augustine’s ideas about teaching.